onera/Cassiopee/KCore/doc/source/Internal.rst

     3: unique zone name, 4: unique BC name, 5: valid BC range, 6: valid opposite BC range for match and nearmatch, 7: referenced familyZone and familyBCs must be defined in bases, 8: valid CGNS types, 9: valid connectivity,
-    10: valid CGNS flowfield name and dimension, 11: check if NAN or INFINITE in fields).
+    10: valid CGNS flowfield name and dimension, 11: check if NAN or INFINITE in fields,
+    12: node name length < 32 chars, 13: all zones of same cellDim in bases).
     If level=-20, all previous checks are performed.

     Return a list of pairs of invalid nodes and error message.